 Wholesale Tickets Can Be Bridged

-We haven't bridged Disney tickets, but we're planning to in June and will update this post when we do.
-In short, though, ticket bridging is when you upgrade a discounted Disney ticket to an annual pass.
-You're credited the gate price of the ticket when you do this, so you've essentially saved on your annual pass.
+Ticket bridging is when you upgrade a discounted Disney ticket to an annual pass.
+You’re credited the gate price of the ticket when you do this, so you’ve essentially saved on your annual pass.
 Disney Tourist Blog has a great post on ticket bridging.
+We bridged to get our Disney World annual pass.

 The Savings Are Pretty Good

 As we discuss in our post on discount Disney World tickets, these discounts are usually around 8% to 10%, and a family of four on a five-day trip can expect to save around $150 buying tickets through Undercover Tourist.
-Most recently, we saved $126 or 8.4% buying tickets through Undercover Tourist.
+For example, we saved $126 or 8.4% buying tickets through Undercover Tourist.

 Disney tickets are one of the hardest items to save on when it comes to planning a trip.
 But Undercover Tourist's Disney World ticket prices are a decent discount on this expensive part of your trip.